-Because changes in the prevalence of the 'unknown' or 'unmeasured' factor(s) (eg MP) will alter the magnitude of effect for the measured exposure, we accept that we need to think of measures of association as 'population specific'.
+Because changes in the prevalence of the 'unknown' or 'unmeasured' factor(s) will alter the magnitude of effect for the measured exposure, we accept that we need to think of measures of association as 'population specific.'
 Only after several studies have found a similar magnitude of effect in different populations should we begin to think of the effect as in some sense a biological constant.
-Further, as shown in our examples, even if the cases have arisen from an assumed model that incorporates biological synergism, because of the distribution of the unknown causal factors, interaction (indicating synergism) might not be evident in the observed data (VanderWeele and Robins, 2007c).
-Flanders (2006) and VanderWeele and Hernan (2006) discuss the component-cause model and its relationship to the counterfactual model in a more complex multifactorial setting than we describe here.
+Further, as shown in our examples, even if the cases have arisen from an assumed model that incorporates biological synergism, because of the distribution of the unknown causal factors, interaction (indicating synergism) might not be evident in the observed data.
+Flanders, 2006 discusses the component-cause model and its relationship to the counterfactual model in a more complex multifactorial setting than we describe here.

 So far, we have pursued the component-cause model as deterministic.
-However, in reality, because we virtually never know all of the component causes of a disease, there will be circumstances where it appears that a factor is causal and other circumstances where it appears to have no effect.
+However, in reality, because we virtually never know all of the component causes of a disease, there will be circumstances where it appears that a factor is causal and other circumstances where it appears to have no, or even a sparing, effect.
 The statistical models we use to identify possible component-causes average these effects across individuals.
-Indeed, it is possible that a factor which appears to elevate the risk of disease in a population can have no effect, or a sparing effect, on some individuals within their population (Rothman and Greenland, 2005).
-Because of this, we need to stress that epidemiological measures of association are for groups rather than for individuals (this was also stressed in early writings on epidemiological methods by McMahon and Pugh in 1970).
-Koopman and Lynch (1999) indicated the need to broaden the scope of the sufficient cause model in individuals to include the effects of interactions between individuals and a population-based approach, particularly when studying infectious diseases.
+Indeed, it is possible that a factor which appears to elevate the risk of disease in a population can have no effect, or a sparing effect, on some individuals within their population (Rothman & Greenland, 2005).
+Because of this we need to stress that epidemiological measures of association are for groups not for individuals (this was also stressed in early writings on epidemiological methods by McMahon and Pugh, in 1970).
+Koopman and Lynch, 1999 indicated the need to broaden the scope of the sufficient cause model in individuals to include the effects of interactions between individuals and a population based approach, particularly when studying infectious diseases.
 Diez-Roux (2007) extends this approach to integrate social and biological risk factors in a systems approach to disease prevention in populations.
 Traditionally, social risk factors are deemed to be very indirect causes of disease through their impact on more proximate biological causes.
 In her view, a systems approach would not investigate individual risk factors (or individuals) one at a time, but would investigate the behaviour and relationships of multiple elements in a particular population system while it is functioning.
-In this regard, Reiber (2009) discusses the advantages of combining epidemiology and evolutionary theory.

 Although the component-cause model is somewhat simplistic, we believe it has great merit in determining which factors to include in the study of a specific disease.
-As noted, clues about the potential influence of a factor from studies in basic biological sciences, or from other epidemiologic studies identifying potential causal factors, are more useful than an unfocused data-mining approach in which factors are studied merely because we already have data on them, or because the data are easily available.
+As noted, clues about the potential influence of a factor from studies in basic biological sciences, or from other epidemiologic studies to identifying potential causal factors are more useful than an unfocused data-mining approach in which factors are studied merely because we already have data on them, or because the data are easily available.
 Nonetheless, by "studying disease causation in large groups makes us ... able to answer the question of what causes diseases without knowing much about the precise biological and chemical mechanisms involved" (De Vreese, 2009).